-- Create or select a Cloud Platform project from the Google Cloud Platform console's projects page.
+- Create or select a Google Cloud project from the Cloud Console projects page.

 - Enable billing for your project.

-This tutorial uses billable components of Cloud Platform including
+This tutorial uses billable components of Google Cloud, including Compute Engine.

 Use the Pricing Calculator to estimate the costs for your usage.